bi-LVYproject-2023/vazquez_2021/README.md

 # Working pipeline

-## Reconstruct the mammalian phylogeny
+## Reconstruct the mammalian phylogeny (done)
 To reconstruct the mammalian phylogeny we used trees from other articles.
 One tree contained extant and extinct species of _Afrotherians_, the other contained placental mammalians phylogeny.
 We have replaced afrotherian clade in mammalian phylogeny and got a supertree.
-Scrpit can be found in scripts folder as replace_afrotheria.R.
+Scrpit can be found in scripts folder as `replace_afrotheria.R`.
 All dependencies for script are mentioned in the beginning of it.
 The resulting supertree is shown below with highlighted _Afrotherian_ clade.

 ![_Afrotherian_ clade in mammalian tree](https://github.com/bi-LVYproject-2023/vazquez_2021/blob/main/figures/mammaliantree.jpg)

+## Infer the body size evolution rates (not done)
+We were trying to reconstruct ancestral states by `stabletraits`, but we have faced several problems with starting it from command line.
+After this we had tried to use R packages to solve out problem, but it had not help us.
+As the result, we got body size table for extant species, but we were not able to infer the body size evolution rates.

 ## Establish the orthology between all genes in the selected species via RBHB

 ### Download genomes

 List of genomes, resources for downloading and commentaries: